ntko/linuxdoc/git_use.md

     $ git config --global credential.helper 'cache --timeout=3600'
     # Set the cache to timeout after 1 hour (setting is in seconds)

+if we use github and don't want to enter password anyway, use this:

+    git remote set-url origin https://<USERNAME>:<PASSWORD>@github.com/yourusername/repo.git

 ### Using credential helpers to cache passwords

 > [REF:https://git.seveas.net/using-credential-helpers-to-cache-passwords.html](https://git.seveas.net/using-credential-helpers-to-cache-passwords.html)